SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 (15) Open the value help in the **Order Date** filter.
 In the pop-up, open the drop-down list of the Time Period field and choose a desired date range.
-To filter this content, choose either last 2 quarters, last 6 months or last 1 year.
+To filter this content, choose either last 2 quarters, last 6 months or this year.

 ![](media/image16.png)